fluxrider/playlist_shuffle/README.md

 The algorithms described in this paper are nothing to brag about, but the media players I've tried put little thoughts when implementing their loop/shuffle feature.
 Simply preventing that a song be heard twice in a row, but not preventing much more than that feels cheap.

-Though I'm proposing the **Disjoint Shuffle** algorithm, I'd be happy if at least the **Split** algorithm would be used more pervasively.
+Though I'm proposing the **Disjoint Shuffle** algorithm, I'd be happy if at least the **Two Shuffles** algorithm would be used more pervasively.
 The **Overlap** algorithm is much easier to implement than the disjoint one, and players like iTunes pre-shuffle the sequence to show it to you, so that algorithm would be fine in those case too.

 # GitHub

 I'm putting this paper on GitHub for multiple reasons.
 - It's free access.
-- Reviews are not limited in time.
-- Reviews are not forced on anyone.
-- Reviewers are recognized (at least in form of committer, on in issue discussion threads).
 - I can bless derivative work by adding links to them.

+Now keep in mind though reviews are:
+- welcomed.
+- not limited in time.
+- not forced on anyone.
+- recognized (at least in form of committer, on in issue discussion threads).
+I'm still human and probably won't want to maintain this **casual paper** for the rest of my life.
+Be gentle.
+I'm scared that because the topic and implementations are easy to grasp, there will be too many reviews.

 # References